Kara Odom Walker: Career

 In 2010, Odom Walker became an Assistant Clinical Professor in Family and Community Medicine at University of California, San Francisco, researching health disparities and working to understand how best to provide high quality, coordinated care with patients' needs in mind.
 In 2012, Odom Walker became a Program Officer at the Patient-Centered Outcomes Research Institute (PCORI) and became Deputy Chief Science Officer in 2013.
-After 5 years of service at PCORI, Odom Walker transitioned to public service.

 On February 6, 2017, Odom Walker was sworn in as Secretary of the Delaware Department of Health and Services, working under the administration of Governor John Carney.
 As Secretary, she has worked to develop policies and programs to prioritize patient outcomes in Delaware's healthcare system.
-In this role, she has overseen Delaware's response to the Coronavirus disease 2019 (COVID-19) pandemic, paying special attention to elderly citizens and vulnerable populations.
-In March 2020, she also warned that half of Delaware's positive COVID-19 tests were among people aged 18 to 49, urging caution among younger populations that may have thought they had low risk of developing serious symptoms.
+In this role, she has overseen Delaware's response to the Coronavirus disease 2019 (COVID-19) pandemic.
+In March 2020, she warned that half of Delaware's positive COVID-19 tests were among people aged 18 to 49, urging caution among younger populations that may have thought they had low risk of developing serious symptoms.

 In June 2020, Odom Walker stepped down from her post as Delaware Health Secretary to begin a position at the Washington branch of Nemours Children's Health System as Senior Vice President and Chief Health Officer.